Evolution systems: A framework for studying generic mathematical structures: Preliminaries

 Note that we can also define $\uv$ to be the category of all homomorphisms between $\ciagi{\Ef}$-objects.
 Yet another option is to consider embeddings or homomorphisms between arbitrarily large structures that can be built as unions of directed families consisting of structures from $\Ef$.
 One can also replace the empty structure by any (possibly large) structure, declaring it to be the origin $\iza$.

-Finally, one can generalize this by allowing functions and constants in the language.
+Finally, one can generalize this by allowing algebraic operations in the language.
 Now a transition would be an embedding $\map f X Y$ such that $Y$ is generated by $\img fX \cup \sn a$ for some $a \in Y$.
+In this case, however, transitions may not be prime.
 A very concrete example here could be the class of all finite fields, where it is natural to define the origin $\iza$ as the $p$-element field, where $p$ is a fixed prime.
 By this way, the category $\eva{\Ee}$ consists of all finite fields of characteristic $p$. \end{ex}

 \begin{ex}[Quotient epimorphisms] Let $\Ef$ be a fixed class of finite nonempty relational structures and consider it as a category where the arrows are epimorphisms.
 A concrete example could be just finite sets with no extra structure.
 Define transitions to be epimorphisms $\map f X Y$ such that either $f$ is an isomorphism (a bijection) or else there is a unique $y \in Y$ with a non-trivial $f$-fiber and moreover $f^{-1}(y)$ consists of precisely two points.
 Define $\uv$ to be the opposite category, so that $f \in \uv$ is an arrow from $Y$ to $X$ if it is an epimorphism from $X$ onto $Y$.
 Then $\Ee = \seq{\uv, \Tau, \iza}$ is an evolution system, where $\iza$ is a prescribed finite structure in $\Ef$. \end{ex}